JaredMcB/DDRM/ResearchJournal.md

 ```

   It should be noted that at this point I have included functionality for booth smoothing (by means of convolution after `fft` and windowing by means of multiplication in the time domain) I plan on removing one of these once I figure out which one to remove.

+5:28 PM - Smoothing is working well, the windowing is not correct since I am off by a factor, I need to divide something to do with the windowing function.
+I think I need to divide by the sum of it's `dft`.

+So far my tests have consisted of checking the estimated spectral density of a AR(2) process against it's now spectral density.
+The ASP is showing promise as it is much cleaner (smother and estimate)